One-dimensional integral Rellich type inequalities: Introduction

 Here the constant $4$ is sharp.
 We give an improved version of this inequality in Theorem \ref{hardy-rel-th}.

 Let us briefly mention another important function inequality the so-called Rellich inequality which was first introduced in \cite{rel}.
 It is worth recalling the one-dimensional Rellich inequality.
-The classical (1D-)Rellich inequality states that for $f\in C^2(0,\infty)$ with $f(0)=0$ and $f^\prime(0)=0$, there holds
+The classical one-dimensional Rellich inequality states that for $f\in C^2(0,\infty)$ with $f(0)=0$ and $f^\prime(0)=0$, there holds

 Over the past few decades, there has been a constant effort to improve \eqref{rel}.
-Here are some references \cite{hinz,ozawa, BT, MNSS,bmo,rsadv, cm}.
-In this short contribution, we also obtain another type of the Rellich inequality (see Theorem \ref{rel-th} with $p=2$).
+Here are some closely related papers \cite{hinz, ozawa, BT, MNSS, bmo, rsadv, cm}.
+In this short contribution, we also obtain another type of Rellich inequality (see Theorem \ref{rel-th} with $p=2$).
 To the best of our knowledge, the most recent progress in this direction was made in \cite{bmo}.
 However, a one-dimensional study is still missing.
 Thus, trying to fill this gap is another motivation for the present paper.
-Taking inspiration from there we obtain the following version of Rellich inequality, which reads as: for $f\in L^2(0,\infty)$ there holds
+Taking inspiration from there we obtain the following version of Rellich inequality.
+For any $f\in L^2(0,\infty)$ there holds

-Moreover, we will establish the constant $16/9$ is a sharp constant.
+Moreover, we will show that the constant $16/9$ is a sharp constant.
 Therefore, \eqref{n-rel-2} can be compared with \eqref{rel}.
 Note that we have mentioned only the $L^2(0,\infty)$ case but we will discuss the result for the general $L^p(0,\infty)$ case.

-The plan of this paper is simple.
-In Section \ref{prelm} we discuss a few preliminaries and then we state the main results.
-In Section \ref{proof} we complete the proofs of the main theorems.
-In the final section, we will briefly mention some more related inequalities.